BY SNAKE EYES JEFFERSON

 When I tell people about “My Year as an Online Travelling Poker Pro” I usually don’t talk about all the less-exciting and non-glamorous dynamics mentioned above.
 I remember that first big tournament win so well and it changed me as a person and as a poker player.

 What I had hoped for in mid-2007 was a change in policy, a shift in scope to allow for the re-emergence of legitimate online poker in the United States.
-That reality has come true with online casino games at Royal Vegas casino.
+That reality has come true with online casino games at Royal Vegas casino and situs poker online.

 The potential for a regulated and licensed climate for online poker regulation has again returned to the U.S. And I am again looking at hitting the road…